jadenngo13/AsteroidsGame/README.md

-AsteroidsGame is a one player, interactive, UI based game in which the user works to survive numerous waves of DANGEROUS asteroids.
-This game was programmed in Java and utilizes Processing to bring this game to life.
+## Overview
+  - Asteroids is a one-player interactive space shooter game
+  - Programmed in Processing's Java-based language
+  - Utilizes Processing graphic library to visualize game
+  - Personal project that uses Git for version control